 Subject Area Requirements

 The Kentucky Board of Accountancy requires 2 of the recertification hours to be in Professional Ethics.
-And there are no further subject area requirements for KY CPE.
-However, there are certain impermissible subject areas for CPE credit.
-These include Behavioral Ethics, Personnel/HR, Personal Development, Production and Social Environment of Business.
+Licensees must complete a further 8 hours in attest or compilation services.
+But only if they release or authorize release of attest, compilation, or financial prep services, starting in 2021.
+There are also certain impermissible subject areas for CPE credit.
+These include Behavioral Ethics, Personnel/HR, Production and Social Environment of Business.

 Credit Limitations and Calculation

 In Kentucky, CPAs can obtain up to 60% of their required CPE hours through formal instruction or presentation.
 However, repeated presentations of the same material will not receive credit.
 Instructors obtain 1 hour for each contact hour and up to twice the class time for preparation.

 Authoring and publishing educational material is another source of CPE credit for CPAs in Kentucky.
 However, 25% of the required amount is the limit for authoring and publishing articles or books.

 To receive CPE credit through self-study methods, a course must be at least 1 CPE hour (50 minutes) in length.
 However, credit can be obtained for courses which are less than 50 minutes in length in some cases.
 For instance, if they are part of a designated CPE program where at least one 50-minute credit is also being offered.

 Providers are not required to be members of the NASBA Registry.
 Nor do they have to register with the Kentucky State Board of Accountancy.

 If a licensee’s main place of business is located in another state, they may satisfy the CPE requirements in Kentucky by indicating that they met the requirements of the state in which their place of business is located.
 If the state in which their office is located has no CPE requirement, they must comply with all CPE requirements for license renewal in Kansas.